matrix-org/matrix-spec-proposals/content/client-server-api/modules/end_to_end_encryption.md

 The QR codes to be displayed and scanned using this format will encode binary strings in the general form:

-- the ASCII string "MATRIX"
+- the ASCII string `MATRIX`
 - one byte indicating the QR code version (must be `0x02`)
 - one byte indicating the QR code verification mode.
-May be one of the following values:
+Should be one of the following values:
   - `0x00` verifying another user with cross-signing
   - `0x01` self-verifying in which the current device does trust the master key